Haisenberh/CodeceptionTest/README.md

 ### Run on docker environment:

 There is a special configuration in api.suite.yml for running api tests inside docker container.
-You should execute tests with *--env* parameter.
+You should execute tests with *--env* parameter from tests root directory.

-    php vendor/bin/codecept run api --env docker_env
+    php ../../vendor/bin/codecept run api --env docker_env